cwaidmann/Dimensional-Analysis/README.md

 # Dimensional Analysis
-This interactive Jupyter-notebook (Python 3) determines the dimensionless parameters for a given set of physical variables in accordance with the Buckingham $\Pi$ theorem.
+This interactive Jupyter-Notebook (Python 3) determines the dimensionless parameters for a given set of physical variables in accordance with the Buckingham $\Pi$ theorem.

 ## Requirements
 * numpy